-Electronic States of Photoionized PAHs.
+Electronic States of Photoionized PAHs

 Insight into the ionized electronic states can be obtained from PIE curves presented in Figure 2.
 Additionally, from the PIEs, we can extract the IE of the structures, which are shown in Table 1.

-Table 1 Experimental and calculated ionization energies (IE) of anthracene water (AnWn) clusters in eV.
+Table 1 Experimental and calculated ionization energies (IE) of anthracene-water (AnWn) clusters in eV.
 Values in grey correspond to clusters where the two anthracenes are bonded by their central ring.
-A2Wn clusters’ nomenclature (a to h) follows the indexing utilized in Figures 4, 5 and 6.
+A2Wn-cluster nomenclature (a to h) follows the indexing utilized in Figures 4, 5 and 6.